CarCareTruth Score

 No Safety Data Sheet on file.

 TL;DR AvalonKing's rapid-cure successor to the original Armor Shield IX · touch-dry in 2 hours, full cure in 4.
-The 3-year durability claim is unproven: launched February 2025, and the community track record is still thin by mid-2026.
-SDS not yet on file; safety data is based on ingredient chemistry only.
+The 3-year durability claim is unproven: launched February 2025, and the community track record is still thin heading into mid-2026.
+SDS not yet on file after another sourcing pass; safety data is based on ingredient chemistry only.

 Best for home detailers who want a beginner-accessible first ceramic coating and are comfortable being early adopters of a 2025-launch product.
 Skip it if you want a multi-year durability claim backed by independent forum follow-up · Gyeon Q2 Mohs EVO and other SiO2 / polysilazane kits with established community data are better.

-AvalonKing has not published an SDS.
-The brand site has no compliance page, the product listing has no attached documents, and aggregator databases return no result.
-With no SDS on file, health is held at 5.0 per the NO-SDS rule · a documentary observation about the missing document, not a chemistry verdict.
+AvalonKing still has not published an SDS.
+A fresh sourcing pass re-checked the brand site, help center, Shopify CDN, msdsdigital.com, chemicalsafety.com, and general web search, and found nothing new.
+With no SDS on file, health is held at 5.0 per the NO-SDS rule · a documentary observation, not a chemistry verdict.
 Knowable: 30 mL liquid, applied panel-by-panel outdoors.
 Not knowable: signal word, GHS codes, VOC, flash point, pH.
-The product listing carries no Prop 65 warning.
+The listing carries no Prop 65 warning.
 Environment scores 7 · leave-on pathway, small volume, no confirmable deductions.

 AvalonKing markets the IX MAX as a 3-year shield with a faster 4-hour cure than the original Armor Shield IX.
 The product launched in February 2025 and the review base remains modest as of mid-2026, with none of those reports spanning a full year of use.
 The original Armor Shield IX has community-confirmed durability of 12 to 18 months on a daily driver · but IX MAX is a reformulated successor with a different cure profile, so original-IX experience does not transfer directly.
 Independent multi-year durability data for IX MAX simply does not exist yet.